What is LEGO-based therapy?

 LEGO-Based Therapy was developed in the mid-1990s by US paediatric neuropsychologist Daniel LeGoff.
 He was inspired by watching two of his customers with Autism Spectrum Disorder play with LEGO in his waiting room and displaying previous non-demonstrated positive social interactions.

-While initially developed for autistic children, LEGO-Based Therapy has since been found to benefit children with a variety of communication and social developmental difficulties.
+While initially developed for Autistic children, LEGO-Based Therapy has since been found to benefit children with a variety of communication and social developmental difficulties.

 What are the benefits of LEGO-Based Therapy?